neomutt/neomutt/README.md

 | LMDB                     | LMDB backend for the header cache
 | Multiple FCC             | Save multiple copies of outgoing mail
 | Nested If                | Allow complex nested conditions in format strings
-| New Mail                 | Execute a command upon the receipt of new mail.
+| New Mail                 | Execute a command upon the receipt of new mail
 | NNTP                     | Talk to a Usenet news server
 | Notmuch                  | Email search engine
 | Pager Read Delay         | Delay when the pager marks a previewed message as read